SmallPatatas/blundervalley/content/blog/so-many-unanswered-questions.md

 ## Water

 * How much water will this project consume?
-* Where will the water be drawn from?
 * How will the water use affect communities and farmers in the region?
 * To what extent will this project worsen drought conditions in the region and/or increase wildfire risk?
-* Will water be sufficiently cooled and free of industrial contaminants before being dumped?
-How will this be done?
+* Will the unevaporated portion of water drawn be sufficiently cooled and free of industrial contaminants before being dumped back into the local environment?
+How will this be ensured?

+(see also <a href="blundervalley.ca/blog/water-consumption/">this post</a> about the extraordinary amount of water consumed by data centres and gas plants)

 ## Cost to the Public